bliu23/beta-sprayer/README.md

 ## Continuous Integration
 This project uses [CircleCI](https://circleci.com/gh/bliu23/beta-sprayer) for continuous integration.
 You can find more details in [.circleci/config.yml](.circleci/config.yml).

+Unit tests must pass before you can merge your feature branch in.

+### Cutting a release
+This work is still being fleshed out, but an ideal state would allow you to cut a new release [here](https://github.com/bliu23/beta-sprayer/releases/new).

+This will build a new Docker image and push that to the default Docker Hub registry under the [`bliu23/beta-sprayer` repository](https://cloud.docker.com/repository/docker/bliu23/beta-sprayer).

 ## Deployments
 If you're interested in Docker and Kubernetes, check out the [DEPLOYMENT.md](./DEPLOYMENT.md) file.